 What Happens If a Dog Eats a Tampon?

-Believe it or not, it is somewhat common for dogs to find a tampon in the garbage or lying around the house and ingest it.
+Believe it or not, it is somewhat common for dogs to find a tampon in a wastebasket, the garbage, or lying around the house and ingest it.

 When a dog swallows a tampon, the health effects can range between the two extreme ends of the spectrum.